jruels/ansible-windows-best/labs/inventory/index.md

 ## Update the Ansible Control Host

-1. Return to the connection to your Ansible control host in PuTTY on Windows Target 1.
+1. Return to the connection to your Ansible control host in PuTTY on the Windows Host.
 2. Navigate to the directory where you cloned repository.
 3. Run `git pull` to update the repository on the control host.